A Filcro Media Staffing media technology executive search

 The distribution and IT issues with vendors and affiliates required an executive who could function as a facilitator, advocate and catalyst for new technology initiatives to drive revenue on the PPV and OD side.
 The media engineering, soft skills and new business development implementation required a very well balanced executive who could advocate for the firm to vendors and the broadcasting community as a whole.

-The affiliates were so fragmented from a technological perspective that the new executive had to play a role that allowed vendors into each affiliate to roll-out new technology that enhanced distribution and new business initiatives by corporate mandates that could ultimately benefit OD / PPV & proprietary revenue streams that were previously not monetized.
-The mix of MSO and Cable Network interests created many experience and skill set variables.
+The affiliates were so fragmented from a technological perspective that the new executive had to play a role that allowed vendors into each affiliate to roll-out new technology that enhanced distribution and new business initiatives by corporate mandates that could ultimately benefit OD / PPV / OTT & proprietary revenue streams that were previously not monetized.
+The mix of MSO and Cable Network interests created numerous “experience and skill set variables”, that kept shuffling candidates from 1st to 2nd tier.

-Specific technology and broadcast IT vendors can be very challenging to work with and required was a person who was current on cutting edge broadcast software and hardware issues who could speak with a vendor, affiliate and the industry as a whole to “leverage the Network(s)” in such a way that a “new standard” could be implemented to cause others to financially take technology initiatives that would ultimately benefit the Network and the affiliates.
-This capacity to sell and evangelize new technology was essential as hundreds of millions of dollars of technology buy-in was hanging in balance.
+Specific technology and broadcast IT vendors can be very challenging to work with and required a person who was current on cutting edge broadcast software and hardware issues who could speak with a vendor, affiliate and the industry as a whole to “leverage the Network(s)” in such a way that a “new standard” could be implemented to cause others to financially take technology initiatives that would ultimately benefit the Network and the affiliates.
+This capacity to sell and evangelize new technology was essential as hundreds of millions of dollars of technology buy-in was hanging in balance to consistently drive billions of dollars of revenue.

-Effectiveness through transparent persuasion based on technological, budget and media business acumen would be essential.
+Effectiveness through transparent persuasion based on technological, budget and media business acumen would be essential internal and external to the organization.

-Successful Director of Distribution & Advanced Technology Recruited
+Successful New Senior Director of Distribution & Advanced Technology Recruited

 A Director of Distribution Technology from a Major TV Network.

 His ability to facilitate monetization through technology was proven.
-He was skilled at selling advanced technology he conceptualized, built and brought to fruition internal and external to the organization.
+He was skilled at “gaining consensus” with advanced technology he conceptualized, built and brought to fruition internal and external to the organization.

 This executive scored very high on Filcro Media Staffing’s proprietary technology and behavioral profiles.
-The balance of hard and soft skills was apparent, and confirmed, in person and on paper.
+The balance of hard and soft skills were apparent, and confirmed in person and on paper.
+No matter the subject presented he had thoughtful comments and was honest when professional development could augment his knowledge base.
+There was inherit honesty that was confirmed by everyone we spoke with.
+He was respected and trusted.

 With this broadcasting technology executive coming out of a major competitor of our client company, Human Resources was very helpful in attracting their “ideal” though creative incentives that avoided any parity issues.
-When a media technology driven hiring entity has the resources to facilitate a mission statement of global technological superiority and leadership, Filcro Media Staffing performed with aplomb to meet their critical demands.
+When a media technology driven hiring entity has the resources to facilitate a mission statement of global technological superiority and leadership, Filcro Media Staffing performs with aplomb to meet their critical demands.
+At times, a client quite simply, wants the best.

-The cultural fit of the new executive placed HR at ease when it came time to use the tools they had set aside from the beginning to attract their “ideal”.
-Since this TV executive was identified in the same city, there was no need for relocation.
+The cultural fit of the new executive placed HR at ease when it came time to use the tools they had set aside to attract their “ideal” for the CIO.
+There was no hesitancy analyzing the mid-point and third quadrants of comparable senior directors and seeing the advantages this candidate would play in affecting revenue.
+Since this TV executive was identified in the same city, there was no need for relocation and every compensation nuance was utilized

 The executive experienced a smooth transition to the new Network and is performing exceptionally well on all levels.
 He has become a vital and respected member of the company and he is looked at as a leader of technology and new business development in the global broadcasting community.
 He has also been promoted in advance of the client’s initial succession plan.